Photo by Joel Quimby Photography

 Working adults over age 65 who are on Medicare but who do not have dental insurance may apply for dental assistance.

-Any other working adult whose insurance does not pay for prescription eyeglasses or hearing aids may apply for assistance in these areas.
+Any other working adult whose insurance does not pay for prescription eyeglasses or hearing aids may apply for assistance.

-St. Nicholas Healthcare Payment Assistance Program offers partial payment assistance for a wide range of healthcare services provided by our provider partners.
-Click the link below for a list of the type of services offered.
+St. Nicholas Healthcare Payment Assistance Program offers partial payment assistance for a wide range of healthcare services provided by our approved provider partners.
+Clients pay part of the bill, too.
+Please note, St. Nicholas does NOT provide assistance for existing medical bills or services received from providers who are not approved St. Nick partners.
+All St. Nick Provider Partners are located in Paducah/McCracken County.

 Please remember, St. Nicholas is an assistance program – NOT an urgent care provider.
 Though it is sometimes possible to expedite the application review process for those with pressing healthcare needs, it is not guaranteed.
 If you are experiencing an emergency or urgent health care issue, you should seek assistance from a hospital emergency department or an urgent care clinic.